thebirdwashere/BirdBox/README.md

 **Commands**

-BirdBox uses a custom system (originally developed by Bislij) to unify Discord's modern slash commands system (e.g. `/ping`) with the prefixed command system of old (`e;ping`).
+BirdBox uses a custom system (originally developed by Bislij) to unify Discord's modern slash commands (e.g. `/ping`) with the prefixed commands of old (`e;ping`).
 Adding a command is as easy as adding a file to `src/commands` which exports a Command object.
 The code in the `execute` function is run when the command is detected, and responses can be made using the `ctx` parameter of that function.
 Other properties like options, subcommands, permission requirements, or cooldowns can be added via optional parameters in the Command object.

 **Database**